apache/incubator-taverna-server/install.md

 ### Prerequisites

-You will need **Unix** of some kind.
+You will need **Linux**/**Unix** of some kind.

-> This software was developed against Debian Linux 5.0.9, but we anticipate that these instructions will apply equally to other Unixes.
+This software was developed against Debian Linux 5.0.9, but we anticipate that these instructions will apply equally to other Unixes.

 You will need a **Java 7** (or later) installation.

-> This software was developed and tested against the Oracle JRE 1.7.0\_21, and has also been tested against OpenJDK 7; use of the current version of either of these Java implementations is *recommended*.
+This software was developed and tested against the Oracle JRE 1.7.0\_21, and has also been tested against OpenJDK 7; use of the current version of either of these Java implementations is *recommended*.
 OpenJDK 6 cannot run this version of Taverna Server, nor can *gcj*.

 You will need a suitable **servlet container**.

-> This software was developed using Tomcat 6.0.26 as the servlet container, but other versions of Tomcat are known to work (back to at least 6.0.20) and other containers may also function correctly as no Tomcat-specific APIs are used in the deployable code.
+This software was developed using Tomcat 6.0.26 as the servlet container, but other versions of Tomcat are known to work (back to at least 6.0.20) and other containers may also function correctly as no Tomcat-specific APIs are used in the deployable code.
 We welcome feedback on which containers work, as well as on how to configure them (if they are not Tomcat versions).
 Using the current production release of Tomcat 6 is *recommended*.

 ### Installation into Tomcat

 Note that these instructions are Tomcat-specific.

+The rest of this text assume your tomcat is running on http://localhost:8080/ - replace with equivalent `serverhost:port` for other installations.

 #### Step 1.
 Configure Tomcat for JMX

-If you're going to use JMX to administer the server (good for demos; jvisualvm is recommended if you've got the JMX support plugin, and jconsole is acceptable) then you need to edit Tomcat's *«TOMCATDIR»*/bin/startup.sh script to include the setting:
+If you're going to use JMX to administer the server (good for demos; jvisualvm is recommended if you've got the JMX support plugin, and jconsole is acceptable) then you need to edit Tomcat's `$TOMCATDIR/bin/startup.sh` script to include the setting:

-export CATALINA\_OPTS=-Dcom.sun.management.jmxremote
+    export CATALINA_OPTS=-Dcom.sun.management.jmxremote

 This works around a minor bug in Spring which prevents correct registration of management beans in the default internal management service.
 You should also add additional options there to ensure that the JMX management layer is secure; see the Java JMX documentation for a discussion of how to do this.

 #### Step 2.
 Configure Tomcat for General Management

-Add a user entry in *«TOMCATDIR»*/conf/tomcat-users.xml so that the manager webapp can know who you are and that you have permission to deploy webapps (i.e., the "manager" role).
+Add a user entry in `TOMCATDIR/conf/tomcat-users.xml` so that the manager webapp can know who you are and that you have permission to deploy webapps (i.e., the "manager" role).

-You also *need* to configure Tomcat to support HTTPS if you are planning to use the default secure configuration; to do this, follow the instructions on the Tomcat site ([*http://tomcat.apache.org/tomcat-6.0-doc/ssl-howto.html*](http://tomcat.apache.org/tomcat-6.0-doc/ssl-howto.html)).
+You also *need* to configure Tomcat to support HTTPS if you are planning to use the default secure configuration; to do this, follow the instructions on the [Tomcat site]([http://tomcat.apache.org/tomcat-6.0-doc/ssl-howto.html)).

 Now start Tomcat (or restart it).